System Overview

 routers/ jobs, proteins, annotations, embeddings,

-query_sets, maintenance, admin
+query_sets, maintenance, admin, scoring,

 core/